e13olf-zz/i0t-pr0be/README.md

 List of all iot devices tested by the script.
 ``./i0t-pr0be.py -l``

-Simple Search
+Simple Shodan search
 ``./i0t-pr0be.py -s -a <api-key>``

-Search & save to the third page of the results search.
+Search & save results of the first three pages with default as 100 results per page.
-``./i0t-pr0be.py -s -a <api-key> -n 3``
+``./i0t-pr0be.py -s -a <api-key> -p 3``